Leitz Elmar 10.5cm f/6.3 – The Berg – Pt 3 – By Agata Urbaniak

 Predictably, I soon pulled the trigger on buying the Leitz Elmar 10.5cm f/6.3.
 How could I resist a lens they wrote a book about.
 Uncommonly, all the usual suspects from among the Leica-specialising online shops here in the UK had one in stock and at a much better price than the best deals on Ebay.
 Soon, an early nickel and black laquer copy was mine, the oldest lens in my collection.
 Looking at photos, it’s difficult to assess its size.
 Afterall, the Nikkor turned out quite a bit larger than expected.

 The Leitz Elmar 10.5cm f/6.3 on the other hand is deceptively small with its slender barrel and very narrow opening.
-It’s not the usual ~35mm diameter and is a mere 24mm with no filter thread.
+It’s not the usual ~35mm diameter and is a mere 24mm.
 Luckily, the diameter of the push-on hood is perfect for attaching A36 filters so be careful if you decide to get one – the hood (as well as the lens cap that goes on the hood when it’s reverse-mounted) are almost impossible to buy on their own, and without the hood you can’t use filters.
 The lens won’t cause much issues with viewfinder coverage and just about stays outside the corner of 90mm framelines when fully extended and with the hood mounted.

 Compatible accessories: dedicated FIZEN hood, black painted Leitz A36 slip-on cap, and a Leitz A36 2 (yellow) filter